internet-of-plants/blog/_drafts/2015-01-10-samr21-dev-setup-ubuntu.md

 The only non-standard line here is the definition of the `BOARD` environment variable which tells the RIOT build system which hardware we are targeting.

+# Preparations for flashing

+In order to be able to flash the application onto the board without root privileges, a couple of additional customizations are necessary.
+First we need to add your user do the `dialout` group by running the following command:

+    sudo usermod --append --groups dialout <your username>

+This is required in order to capture the output from the board's serial console, which is mounted as `/dev/ttyACM[0-9]+` and belongs to the `dialout` group by default.

+**Note:** You need to re-login after adding the user to the group.
+{: .alert .alert-warning }

+Secondly we need to instruct udev, the device manager, to allow access to the kernel devices created by the hidapi.
+We do this by creating a new file `99-hidraw-permissions.rules` in the `/etc/udev/rules.d` directory with the following content:

+    KERNEL=="hidraw*", SUBSYSTEM=="hidraw", MODE="0664", GROUP="plugdev"
+{: .wide }

+**Note:** After adding the `udev` permission you have to re-connect the board for the changes to take effect.
+{: .alert .alert-warning }

 # Flashing and running the application

 The next step is to get the application onto the board, run it and see the output it produces.
 The RIOT build system is already configured to do all of this for the SAMR board, under the assumption that OpenOCD is installed.
 For this we need two separate terminals: one where the command to flash the board is invoked and the other where the output from the board is displayed.

-In the first one we execute
+### Setting up the output terminal

+In this terminal we start a [pyterm](http://pyterm.sourceforge.net/) instance, a serial port terminal emulator written in Python, listening to the output of the board:

     :bash:
-    sudo usermod --append --groups dialout <your username>

-**Note:** You need to log out and back in for the user group changes to take effect!
-{: .alert .alert-warning }

-This adds your user to the `dialout` group, which will allow it to access the serial console of the SAM R21 without requiring root privileges.
-Having the proper privileges we can then start [pyterm](http://pyterm.sourceforge.net/), a serial port terminal emulator written in Python, listening to the output of the board:

-    :bash:
     export BOARD=samr21-xpro &&
         make term

-Now that we will be able to see the output we can flash the application.
-Again, we have to take some extra steps so that this can be done without requiring root access.
-When using OpenOCD with the hidapi, `/dev/hidraw[0-9]+` devices are created.
-In order to access these, we have to create a new file in `/etc/udev/rules.d`.
-We will call this file `99-hidraw-permissions.rules` and add the following content:

-    KERNEL=="hidraw*", SUBSYSTEM=="hidraw", MODE="0664", GROUP="plugdev"

-This will enable the `plugdev` group, which your default Ubuntu user should already be a part of, to access the kernel devices required for flashing the board.
-Now that all privileges are set up, we can finally run
+This should result in the following being printed, after which pyterm waits for output from the board:

+    INFO # Connect to serial port /dev/ttyACM0
+    Welcome to pyterm!
+    Type '/exit' to exit.

+### Running the flash command

+Now we can switch to the other terminal in which we will invoke the commands to flash the application onto the board:

     :bash:
     export BOARD=samr21-xpro &&